 The Fifth Season is a quick, easy read: I burned through its 450 pages in a weekend.
 It’s the first book of The Broken Earth trilogy: the sequel The Obelisk Gate should be published in August later this year.

 The story is fairly standard: the world is ending because of a deliberate and magically invoked cataclysm, and the book follows 3 women in 3 different time frames fairly close to said cataclysm.
-There’s Damaya, a young women discovering her magical powers while being mentored in a magic school, Syenite, an older apprentice of the same school who is sent on her first real mission, and discovers the real world moral complexity of her organization – it’s not really that complex: they keep slaves themselves for protection, and she’s ordered to breed to keep the numbers up – and finally there’s Essun, an older women that wants revenge for the murder of her son.
+There’s Damaya, a young women discovering her magical powers while being mentored in a magic school, Syenite, an older apprentice of the same school who is sent on her first real mission.
+Seynite discovers the real world moral complexity of her organization – it’s not really that complex: they keep slaves themselves for protection, and she’s ordered to breed to keep the numbers up.
+And lastely, there’s Essun, an older women that wants revenge for the murder of her son.

-What makes this novel stand out is its focus on plate tectonics: both the history of the world and the magic system revolve around this aspect.
+What makes this novel stand out from the bulk of fantasy is its focus on plate tectonics: both the history of the world and the magic system revolve around this aspect.
 It’s interesting, but don’t expect Kim Stanley Robinson or Neal Stephenson levels of research or complexity on the matter.
-Every so often, this world goes through a so-called ‘fifth season’, being a few years or decades of despair because of various seismic events.
+Every so often, this world goes through a so-called ‘fifth season’: a few years or decades of despair because of various seismic events.
 And some people – called orogenes – are able to control seismic activity with their minds, because they are born like that.
 That’s about it for the plate tectonic complexity.

 So, to cut to the chase: The Fifth Season is not bad, but judging from the current average 4.32 Goodreads rating – that’s pretty high – I know I’m in a minority position when I state that I think it’s just okay, and not excellent at all.